Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: Results

 \subsubsection{Perspective Diversity}

 To assess whether the system fostered greater diversity of perspectives within discussions, we embedded all comments using all-MiniLM-L6-v2 (Sentence-BERT) and clustered them into semantic groups using K-means.
 For each article–condition pair, we computed two standard entropy-based measures: normalized entropy (H\_norm), capturing the evenness of distribution across clusters, and coverage, reflecting the proportion of clusters represented.
 Mixed-effects linear models were fit with condition as a fixed effect and article as a random intercept.
 Results showed that H\_norm was significantly higher in the system condition ($\beta$ = +0.070, 95\% CI [0.012, 0.129], z = 2.38, p = .018), indicating more balanced participation across perspectives.
 By contrast, coverage did not significantly differ between conditions ($\beta$ = +0.033, 95\% CI [$-$0.032, 0.099], z = 1.00, p = .317).
-These findings suggest that the system primarily enhanced the evenness of perspectives expressed, reducing dominance of a few clusters, but did not expand the overall range of distinct viewpoints.
+Taken together, these results provide partial support for H2: the system improved the evenness of perspectives expressed by reducing the dominance of a few perspectives, though it did not increase the total number of distinct viewpoints expressed.